exasol/transformers-extension/doc/user_guide/user_guide.md

 {"url": "https://my_cluster_11:6583", "bucket_name": "default", "service_name": "bfsdefault"}
 ```

-The number of subparameters and their names depended on the type of database you are connecting to:
+The number of subparameters and their names depends on the type of database you are connecting to:

 **SaaS Database**: